-Very little is known about the disciple Wuma Qi (巫馬期), who makes only a single appearance in the Analects.
-Some sources suggest that he was the successor to the disciple Zijian (子賤) as the chief magistrate (宰/zǎi) of Danfu (單父) located in modern-day Shandong province.
+Very little is known about the follower Wuma Qi (巫馬期), who makes only a single appearance in the Analects of Confucius.
+Some sources suggest that he was the successor to the follower Zijian (子賤) as the chief magistrate (宰/zǎi) of Danfu (單父) located in modern-day Shandong province.

 Appearances in the Analects of Confucius